 ■ The material has NOT been classified as "harmful by ingestion".

 This is because of the lack of corroborating animal or human evidence.

-■ Use in food, and as food additive indicates high degree of tolerance.
+- Use in food, and as food additive indicates high degree of tolerance. - Bulk laxatives can cause temporary bloating and blockage of the esophagus and/or intestine.